fernandomullerjr/cka-certified-kubernetes-administrator/Secao2-Core-concepts/13-ETCD-in-Kubernetes.md

 • Others

-- Todas informações obtidas a partir do comando "kubectl get" é obtida do ETCD server.
+- Todas as informações obtidas a partir do comando "kubectl get" é obtida do ETCD server.

 # ##############################################################################################################################################################